• Skip to primary navigation

 After boiling them in a mixture of water and salt, the shell softens and the brine gets inside.
 This can cause the peanuts to swell and sometimes stick to the shell.
 If this happens, use your fingernail or a small spoon to get the peanut out.

-How do you reheat this recipe?
+How do you store boiled peanuts?

 Expert Tips